KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/S4 Modelling neuromusculoskeletal deficits/README.md

 In the example, two types of predictive simulations (additionally to the baseline simulation, without imposing synergies constraints) can be run:
 1. Only imposing the number of synergies: The number of synergies per leg are imposed, by constraining all muscle activations to be controlled by a fixed number of synergies.
 This is done by adding a term in the cost function that minimises the difference between muscle activations in the optimisation and muscle actiovations reconstructed from the synergy activations and synergy weights.
 Additionally, this difference is constrained in an inequality constraint.
 2. Imposing the number of synergies and tracking synergy weights : The patient-specific synergy weights (co-activation patterns) obtained from the synergy analysis are tracked fr the eight measured muscles.
 This is done by adding a term in the cost function that minimises the error between the synergy weights in the optimisation and the synergy weights from the synergy analysis.

+## Results Analyses:
+After generating PredSim simulations, users can use the plotPredSimResults.m file in the Code folder to compare their results to IK results and result of PredSim run without any parameters estimated (linearly scaled parameters).
+Users are allowed to compared multiple PredSim outputs at the same time.
+User can run multiple parameter estimations with varying settings and then the corresponding PredSim.
+This code can then be used to analyze how the predicted kinematics change with the different settings.
+The plotPredSimResults.m has the following required settings;
+1.	subject: Subject name ‘CP1’ or ‘CP2’
+2.	paramEstModelName: Names of the OpenSim models used to run the PredSim of each of the comparison.
+3.	paramEstSuffix: PredSim outputs are followed by v<number> or job<number>.
+Please add this information here for each result
+4.	modelLegend: name that the user want to add to identify each PredSim result
+5. Path of your local directory of `PredSim-workshop-bcn-2024\S4 Modelling neuromusculoskeletal deficits`
+6.	predsimResultsPath: path of PredSimResults folder where the PredSim results get stored

 # References: